hadley/adv-r/Function-operators.md

 sd(1:10)
 ```

 This type of programming is called tacit or point free programming.
 (The term point free comes from use the of the word point to refer values in topology; this style is also derogatorily known as pointless).
 In this style of programming you don't explicitly refer to variables, focussing on the high-level composition of functions, rather than the low level flow of data.
 Since we're using only functions and not parameters, we use verbs and not nouns, so this style leads to code that focusses on what's being done, not what it's being done to.
-This is the style is common in Haskell, and typical style in stack based programming languages like Forth and Factor.
+This style is common in Haskell, and is the typical style in stack based programming languages like Forth and Factor.

 `compose()` is particularly useful in conjunction with `partial()`, because `partial()` allows you to supply additional arguments to the functions being composed.
 One nice side effect of this style of programming is that it keeps the arguments to each function near the function name.
 This is important because code gets progressively harder to understand the bigger chunk that you have to hold in your head at a time.

 Below I take the example from the first section of the chapter and modify it to use the two styles of function composition defined above.
-They are both longer than the original code but perhaps easier to understand.
-Note that we still have to read them from right to left: the first function called is the last one written.
+They are both longer than the original code but maybe easier to understand because the function and its arguments are closer together.
+Note that we still have to read them from right to left (bottom to top): the first function called is the last one written.
+We could define `compose()` to work in the opposite direction, but in the long run, this is likely to lead to confusion since we'd create a small part of the langugage that reads differently to every other part.

 ```R
 download <- dot_every(10, memoise(delay_by(1, download.file)))